maxkrut/Getting-Cleaning_Data/README.md

 This is a repository for the submission of the Getting and Cleaning Data course project.
 This repository hosts the R script file and documentation files.

+The purpose of this project is to demonstrate ability to collect, work with, and clean a data set.

 A full description is available at the site where the data was obtained:
 [Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+The data linked to website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.

 Running the script
 ===============